Cornell-CS5454-Fall2014/i-am-here-server/README.md

 The server-side component for the "I am here" app.
-It is designed to interact with an "I am here" mobile app and track the number of people currently present at the Cornell Tech campus.
+It is designed to interact with an "I am here" mobile app and track the number of people who currently present at the Cornell Tech campus.
-It uses an Occupancy model to track the occupancy of a place.
+It uses an Occupancy model to track the occupancy.
 An occupancy instance contains:

     1. id
     2. the occupant's name